July 30, 2024

 Artificial Intelligence

 This course investigates algorithms to implement resource-limited knowledge-based agents which sense and act in the world.
 Topics include: search, machine learning, probabilistic reasoning, natural language processing, knowledge representation and logic.
 After a brief introduction to the language, programming assignments will be in Python.
+MSE-AI students must take this course in their first semester.

 Pre-Requisites